-The objective of this project is the review and update the Universal Design Access Plan (UDAP), 2014, and to standardise the long-term design requirements across the Integrated Public Transport Network (IPTN) 2032.
+The objective of the review and update the Universal Design Access Plan (UDAP) is to standardise the long-term design requirements across the Integrated Public Transport Network (IPTN) 2032.
 IPTN 2032 hierarchy consist of rail- and road-based trunk services along the main corridors, supported by feeder services, minibus-taxi services and NMT.

 The UDAP aims to provide a suite of planning considerations and design measures to ensure that a consistent approach and standards are maintained in the public transport system and across the travel chain.
+This has implications on various aspects of the network and universal access must be considered as a transversal approach to access improvements across all elements of transport.
 This will improve accessibility and mobility in the City of Cape Town for a broad range of people with disabilities.